Ollie-Pearce/rustmc/README.md

 This will run RustMC on all the tests in the sample set and report the results in the `test_results` directory

-Some of the crates we use for testing contain many dependencies which makes linking and transforming the necessary LLVM bitcode demanding, to run a smaller set of benchmarks use the `--run_small` flag.
+Some of the crates we use for testing contain many dependencies which makes linking transforming and interpreting the necessary LLVM bitcode demanding, to run a smaller set of benchmarks use the `--run_small` flag, this will only run tests which took less than half an hour to verify in our benchmarks which can be found in the "Time to verify" section.